 Players should expect their minds to work along with their bodies whether it is group training or private lessons.
-They will have to be students of the game while being good students in the classroom as we infuse many scholastic concepts such as mathematics (e.g., angles to take to be efficient with movements), english (e.g., reinforcing articulate, presentable usage of grammar in sentences) and science (e.g., use of anatomical terms especially during sports performance segments) as a means of connecting what many players are learning or have learned in the classroom to the basketball court.
+They will have to be students of the game while being good students in the classroom as we infuse many scholastic concepts such as mathematics (e.g., angles to take to be efficient with movements), english (e.g., reinforcing articulate, presentable usage of grammar in sentences) and science (e.g., use of anatomical terms especially during sport performance segments) as a means of connecting what many players are learning or have learned in the classroom to the basketball court.

 Players should expect to be on their best behavior and be respectful.
 Foul language and excessive physical play will not be tolerated.
 After disregarded verbal warnings from staff, at our discretion, can make the offender exit the current workout; clients will not be reimbursed for any workouts paid for unless a formal written (by email) or spoken (in-person) apology is given.

 Players should expect competitive segments throughout certain workouts.
 However, players need to show sportsmanship, not getting too high (arrogant after winning a drill or comparing possibly advanced skills to peers) and not getting too low (being a sore loser or losing confidence due to not performing as well as desired in a particular drill).
 Win or loss, made shot or missed shot, players should expect the environment to be one where every athlete is ready to pick each other up and encourage one another.